jekil/awesome-hacking/_pages/index.rst

 - `Mobile Security Framework <http://opensecurity.in>`_ - An intelligent, all-in-one open source mobile application (Android/iOS/Windows) automated pen-testing framework capable of performing static, dynamic analysis and web API testing.
 - `Objection <https://github.com/sensepost/objection>`_ - A runtime mobile exploration toolkit, powered by Frida, built to help you assess the security posture of your mobile applications, without needing a jailbreak.
 - `QARK <https://github.com/linkedin/qark/>`_ - QARK by LinkedIn is for app developers to scan app for security issues.
+- `Uncertify <https://github.com/felHR85/Uncertify>`_ - A tool written in Python that allows to bypass, in an automated way, the most common mechanisms used in Android apps to implement certificate pinning.
+In addition to that Uncertify can also bypass other OkHttp configuration settings.

 Password Cracking
 -----------------